What is MVAC?

 What do you mean by "volunteer"?

-A: The MVAC is made up almost entirely of people who give of their time, experience, skills, and enthusiasm without pay.
+The MVAC is made up almost entirely of people who give of their time, experience, skills, and enthusiasm without pay.
 While we have a very few paid employees, we are always looking for and need people who can volunteer.
-Though you will not receive a paycheck, volunteering with MVAC provides many other rewards: such as you are making a real and important difference in the lives of the people of our community.
+Though you will not receive a paycheck, volunteering with MVAC provides many other rewards.
+For example, you are making a real and important difference in the lives of the people of our community.
 In addition, you have the chance to learn new skills and meet new friends.

 Do I need to be a certified EMT?

-A: No medical training is needed to begin volunteering with MVAC.
-However we do require that all members become state certified EMTs within 1 year of becoming a member.
-MVAC will sponsor your EMT training thru one of the many schools around in the area.
+No prior medical training is needed to begin volunteering with MVAC.
+However, we do require that all members become state certified EMTs within 1 year of becoming a member.
+MVAC will sponsor your EMT training through one of many schools in the area.

 What would I do?

-A: When a sick or injured person calls 911, we respond to the call, provide on-the-spot first aid and life-support, then transport the sick or injured person to the hospital.
+When a sick or injured person calls 911, we respond to the call, provide on-the-spot first aid and life support, then transport the sick or injured person to the hospital.
+You would be trained to be part of this process.

 I'm a Nationally Registered EMT, but do not hold a NYS EMT license, can I ride with you?

-A: Not immediately as an EMT.
+Not immediately as an EMT.
 You'll need to contact the NYS DOH EMS office to make arrangements to receive a NYS EMT certification.
+You can, however, apply for membership as a Member in Training while you are working to transition your certification.

 How do I become an EMT?
 Can you help?

-A: To become an EMT, you must attend a State sanctioned EMT class that lasts for approximately 6 months and meets, on average, twice a week in the evenings.
+To become an EMT, you must complete a New York State approved EMT course that lasts for approximately 6 months and meets, on average, twice a week - usually in the evenings.
 MVAC will sponsor committed MVAC members in good standing who wish to receive training as an EMT.
-The EMT class is equivalent to a 3-credit college course.
+The EMT class is equivalent to a 6-credit college course.

 I'm an RN.
 Can I ride as a nurse?

-A: We would welcome you as a valuable addition to our crew as a driver.
+We would welcome you as a valuable addition to our crew as a driver.
 Unfortunately, your nursing skills and certification do not translate over to EMS certifications.
+In order to provide medical care in the back of an ambulance, you will need to obtain New York State certification as an EMT.

 Can I bring my students on a field trip to your station house?